Duct Dynasty: Command Better Energy Savings This Summer

 Central intake vents of an HVAC system are equipped with air filters.
 These filters can capture some of the most common pollutants such as smoke, debris, allergens, insects and even some microscopic particles or organisms.

 Air filters for HVAC systems are rated on an MERV scale.
 A high MERV score indicates that a filter can remove some of the smallest airborne particles and organisms.
-Air filters should be replaced monthly or every few months in forced air cooling systems.
+Air filters should be replaced monthly or every few months in forced air cooling systems, depending on your manufacturers recommendations.
+Given the affordable price of filters, it is best to err on the side of caution.

 What does that mean?
 The EPA states, Air filters should have a dust-spot rating between 35% and 80% or a Minimum Efficiency Rating Value (MERV) of between 8 and 13.
 The higher the rating, the better the protection for the equipment and the occupants.